-In this unit, you have learned that psychology is a science to investigate the human mind and behaviors.
+In this unit, you have learned that psychology is a science that investigates the human mind and behaviors.
 Empirical research in psychology provides an evidence-based application to essential issues in people’s life.
 People experience the external environment via perceptual processes.
-Once the human sensory organs (e.g., eyes, ears, and noses) receive visual or nonvisual stimuli, people start interpreting the information based on their prior knowledge, experience, and other personal traits.
+Once the human sensory organs (e.g., eyes, ears, and nose) receive stimuli, people start interpreting the information based on their prior knowledge, experience, and other personal traits.
 While experiencing the physical world, human memory plays a crucial role in perceiving, storing, and retrieving useful information.

 According to the information-processing framework, individuals temporarily construct their sensory memory when exposed to external stimuli.
 Later, people pay attention to the relevant information and store it in short-term memory (STM).
 With further encoding and rehearsal, information and concepts are organized and connected with prior knowledge in long-term memory (LTM) that can be retrieved when necessary.
 Since both sensory and short-term memories have limited capacity, attention plays a significant role while people selectively process external stimuli from the environment.
 Experts frequently use chunking to group meaningful units and associate the new information with prior knowledge to improve memory.

-In addition, cognition processes involve all cognitive thinking, planning, and problem-solving activities.
+In addition, cognition involves thinking, planning, and problem-solving activities.
 According to Piaget, the development of cognition and intelligence is through four main stages: sensorimotor, preoperational, concrete operations, and formal operations.
 Problem-solving is an essential cognitive skill.
 To enhance problem-solving skills and creativity, people can not only train their divergent and convergent thinking but also conduct prolonged practice.

 Unit 2 – General Psychology II